1wrx1/GIA/README.md

+# Exploring the Vulnerabilities of Federated Learning:
-# Unveiling Gradient Inversion Attacks in Federated Learning
+A Deep Dive into Gradient Inversion Attacks

 ## Usage